Mausam-Kumari9534/ai-compatibility-score/README.md

 ---

+## 🎯 Problem & Solution

+### Problem

+Job seekers often struggle to understand whether their resume matches a specific job description and which skills or keywords are missing.

+### Solution

+AI Compatibility Score analyzes the resume against the target Job Description using Google Gemini AI and provides a compatibility score, matching skills, missing keywords, ATS insights, and personalized recommendations.

 ## 📌 Project Overview

 The platform helps job seekers understand how well their resume matches a particular job description.